robertbatz/anamalia_prompt_pipeline/README.md

 - **CLI Layer**: Python scripts for validation, conversion, and assembly
 - **Output Layer**: Prompt bundles, renders, and web viewer

+### Technology Stack

+**Core Data & CLI Layer**

+Python 3.8+ command-line tooling orchestrates validation, conversion, and prompt assembly, leaning on libraries like pandas, Click, jsonschema, NumPy, and requests for structured data processing and schema enforcement.

+**Rendering & Quality Control**

+The rendering toolchain uses PyTorch, TorchVision, Hugging Face Diffusers/Transformers, Accelerate, and Safetensors, with optional Pillow and ImageHash for drift detection and visual regression support.

+**Web Viewer & Delivery**

+A Node.js-powered static web viewer is built with React 18, React Router, and Vite for bundling, with npm scripts for development, build, and preview flows.

 ## 📁 Repository Structure

 ```